Boost your soup’s healing power, flavor, and presentation

 - Add cloves – Toss a few of these into the soup pot along with some black peppercorns and the result is a spicy, flavorful broth with extra kick.
 Cloves are antibacterial, anti-inflammatory and great for the immune system.
-Cloves are a must in cold and flu season.
+They are a must in cold and flu season.

 - Sprinkle in seaweed – Your thyroid will thank you for the iodine kick they provide.
-A few strips of dried dulse or kelp to the bones at the start, before it comes to a boil, is all you need.
+Add a few strips of dried dulse or kelp to the bones before the soup comes to a boil.

-- Vinegar is vital – It leaches out all the healthy minerals from the bones.
+- Vinegar is vital – It increases the soup’s concentration of minerals from the bones.
 Use about two tablespoons per gallon of broth.
-Any good vinegar will do so – apple cider, balsamic or even red wine vinegar.
+Any good vinegar will do – apple cider, balsamic or even red wine vinegar.
 Stay away from plain white vinegar, though, because it apparently results in a bitter broth.
 Lemon and wine, both also acidic, could likely do the job, too.

 - Go heavy on the garlic and onions – These veggies are especially important to ward off the cold/flu, because garlic and onion are legendary immune system boosters.
 Use at least two large white onions and a whole bulb of garlic.
 Just score the sides of the bulb, smash it a bit and chuck it in.

-- Roast the bones – Before making your stock, roast the bones and veggies too in a hot oven for 30 minutes.
-It heightens the brown color and boosts the flavor, if you have the time.
+- Roast the bones – If you have the time before making your stock, roast the bones and veggies in a hot oven for 30 minutes.
+It heightens the brown color and boosts the flavor.

-There you have it.
 Wave your wand, throw these tidbits into the cauldron, and simmer up some good health.
 As a tasty snack, eat your stock cold out of the fridge while it’s like a jelly.
+Or use your bone broth to make a beautiful soup by adding fresh veggies, legumes and other goodies, just like Mom did.